meltano/meltano/docs/src/docs/tutorial.md

 # Change directory into your new sfdc-project project
 cd sfdc-project

-# Start docker postgres instance
+# Start docker postgres instance - you only need to do this once
 docker-compose up -d warehouse_db

 # Let's see what extractors and loaders are available